Support Ticket Guidelines

 Summary

-1. Always answer "What happened and when?"
-Your TSE will always need to know (a) what you were trying to do, (b) what issue you encountered, (c) when the issue began, and (d) if it is ongoing.
-This will help us properly triage and understand severity, narrow down the scope of our investigation, and avoid wasting time on triage.
+1. Always answer "What happened and when?".
+Our support teams will always require the following information: (a) the action you were attempting, (b) the issue you encountered, (c) the time the issue began, and (d) whether the issue is still occurring.
+This information will assist us in accurately triaging the situation, assessing its severity, narrowing the scope of our investigation, and minimizing the time spent on triage.

 Examples